kshoop28/mean-variance-portfolio-optimization/README.md

 As for my final project in my Linear Algebra/Probability class, I wanted to implement everything I learned into financial mathematics.

-This project goes into depth about Markowitz Mean-Variance-Portfolio Optimization and shows examples through historical returns.
+This project goes into depth about Markowitz Mean-Variance-Portfolio Optimization.
+Includes examples using historical stock return data to construct and visualize the efficient frontier.